 But also, if you guessed George Soros, you'd be right.

-If you guessed Arabella funding network, you may have heard some of these names before.
+If you guessed Arabella Funding Network, you may have heard some of these names before.

-Um they were involved, they funded allegedly.
+The Tides Fishing Network, they were involved, they funded, allegedly.

-Neville Royal Roy Singham, I don't know who he is, but he's got a network.
+I don't know who he is, but he's got a network.

 What's up with that guy?

-Yeah, I don't see how we let foreigners do that, but um, then there's a bunch of additional foreign cash and other stuff.
+Yeah, I don't see how we let foreigners do that, but then there's a bunch of additional foreign cash and other stuff.

-So I am impressed that the uh Trump administration is going after the funding, but also finding it.
+So I am impressed that the Trump administration is going after the funding, but also finding it.

 So if you imagine that Antifa is not a real organization, who's getting the money?